primer-computational-mathematics/book/_sources/coding/Fundamentals of Computer Science/intro.md

-# Fundamentals of computer science
+# Fundamentals of Computer Science

 In this section, we are going to present basic concepts and methods which will make your code faster and more elegant.